BerkeleyLab/upcxx/INSTALL.md

 wrapper compilers, `cc` and `CC`.
 Additionally, the two NICs require distinct non-default settings.
 The following shows our recommended configure command with some "<placeholders>" which are explained below.
-Note that these assume use of the default GASNet-EX or a later version.
+Note that these assume use of the default version of GASNet-EX.
 If using an earlier release of GASNet-EX, please consult documentation in a UPC++ release of similar age.

 ```bash